vkanade/demos/train-a-digit-classifier/README.md

 The purpose is to compare coding the outputs as one-hot or binary.

-To understand all the possible flags you can set run
+To understand all the possible flags you can set, run:

 ``
 th train-on-minst2.lua -h